99th-Dutchies/mc-halloweenheist-plugin/README.md

   Whether enderchests are allowed.
 If `false`, placed enderchests will be converted to regular chests.
 - `season`
   *Default `1`*
   Which Brooklyn Nine-Nine season's Halloween Heist you will be playing.
-Currently supported: `1`.
+Currently, supported: `1`.
 - `kit`
   The `/kit` command gives a basis kit to start with.
 Can be used once every player's lifetime, with a configurable cooldown.
   -- `enabled`